Log-in/Sign-up

 This class is structured around two core components:

-Students' progress in both areas is regularly reinforced and assessed via quizzes, module exams, aural skills workshops, and midterm/final exams.
+Students' progress in both areas is reinforced and assessed via quizzes, module exams, aural skills workshops, and midterm/final exams.
 Students complete a final project (focused on analysis or composition) in the spring.

 ADDITIONAL INFORMATION: